Can You Take Tylenol With Baby Aspirin? | Health Insights

 How Tylenol Works

 Tylenol is effective for treating mild to moderate pain such as headaches, muscle aches, arthritis, backaches, toothaches, colds, and fevers.
-Unlike nonsteroidal anti-inflammatory drugs (NSAIDs) like ibuprofen or aspirin, Tylenol does not have anti-inflammatory properties.
+Unlike nonsteroidal anti-inflammatory drugs (NSAIDs) like ibuprofen or regular-dose aspirin, Tylenol does not provide meaningful anti-inflammatory effects.
 Its main advantage lies in its safety profile; it’s generally well-tolerated when taken at recommended doses.

 However, exceeding the recommended dosage can lead to severe liver damage.
 Therefore, it’s crucial to adhere to guidelines provided on the packaging or by healthcare professionals.